 3. Estate Agents

 Making your first call to an estate agent can feel a bit daunting- it definitely did for me.
 You’re past the point of discussing buying a house and actually taking the first official step.
-There might be two ways to reach this point; either you ring local estate agents explaining you’re searching for a property or you’ve found a property online that’s listed with them.
+Estate agents will show you around properties you’ve expressed interest in, liaise between you and vendors and offer advice during the buying process.

 5. Customer Liaison Manager

 Once an offer is accepted on a house the estate agent passes you over to a customer liaison manager.
-As far as I could gather the estate agents showed you round properties and then liaised between us and the vendors when making an offer.
-As soon as our offer was accepted we no longer had any contact with the estate agents (until collecting our keys) and we dealt with the customer liaison manager.
+The estate agents will show you around properties and then liaise between you and the vendors when making an offer.
+As soon as your offer is accepted you no longer have any contact with the estate agents and instead will communicate with the customer liaison manager.

 This is the person who updates you on the sale from that point all the way up to collecting the keys.
 We didn’t have much contact with our customer liaison manager; we preferred to speak with our mortgage advisor or solicitor instead.